-Signs of Diarrhea in Guinea Pigs
+Symptoms of Diarrhea in Guinea Pigs

 If you aren't seeing normal, formed fecal pellets in your guinea pig's cage, you may instead find fecal matter built up on its hind end.
-Diarrhea doesn't easily drop off of a guinea pig like normal poop does and will instead stick to the fur and legs.
+Diarrhea doesn't easily drop off of a guinea pig as does normal poop and will instead stick to the fur and legs.

 Causes of Diarrhea

 Guinea pigs can develop diarrhea due to a variety of things.
 Some of the most common causes include:

-- Bacterial or viral infection - Infections can disrupt a healthy gut and cause diarrhea in your guinea pig if they become a systemic problem.
+- Bacterial or viral infection: Infections can disrupt a healthy gut and cause diarrhea in your guinea pig if they become a systemic problem.
 Respiratory issues, an overgrowth of bacteria in the gut, and even infected wounds that go without treatment may cause diarrhea.

-- Parasitic infection - While intestinal parasites are not common in guinea pigs, they can be infected with external parasites like mange and lice.
+- Parasitic infection: While intestinal parasites are not common in guinea pigs, they can be infected with external parasites like mange and lice.
 These parasites can be annoying or even painful to your guinea pig and cause them to be stressed and develop diarrhea.